-Known for their powdery sands, unique history, and stunning nature and wildlife, a Caribbean holiday is many people’s idea of paradise on Earth.
+Known for its powdery sands, unique history, and stunning nature and wildlife, the Caribbean is many people’s idea of paradise.
 However, despite common opinion, a trip here doesn’t have to break the bank.

 Aside from searching for the cheapest flights, taking advantage of package deals, and making the most of free activities, travelling to the Caribbean during the off-season can help you keep costs down.